ZaneMeroff/team_gen/README.md

 #### How to run the Jest testing suite with NPM
 1. after the project has been cloned down and `npm install` has been ran, `cd` into the root directory
-2. run `npm test` to view test results
+2. run `npm test` to view test results as well as testing coverage

 #### This project was created by:
 Zachary Nemeroff https://github.com/ZaneMeroff